Who Can Participate?

 Weekly 2-hour Zoom meetings for 16 weeks

-More JA Company Program opportunities are coming this fall!
-Please contact Alanna Tynan at a.tynan@jabc.org if you have any questions.
+Please contact Craig Lovell at c.lovell@jabc.org if you have any questions.

 Why sign up for JA Company Program?